EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 1. On the message Untrusted repository, enter **y**.

-    This will take a minute or two.
+    This will take a few minutes.
 You do not have to wait for the installation to complete.
 Instead, continue to the next step.

 ### Task 5: Verify the functionality of the PowerShell modules